Health Assured large logo

 How long does it take to get ESA?

-For first-time ESA applicants, after completing the initial claim form (ESA1), the DWP can send some money straight away.
-They only do this if they believe it’s likely the claimant will be eligible for ESA.
+You’ll usually get your first ESA payment a few weeks after applying.
 When sending in the claim form, the claimant must provide a ‘fit note’ from their GP which confirms they’re not fit to work.

 They should receive the first ESA payment into their bank account within three weeks.